EFForg/https-everywhere/CONTRIBUTING.md

 ## Minimum Requirements for a Ruleset PR

 There are several volunteers to HTTPS Everywhere who have graciously dedicated their time to look at the `ruleset` contributions and work with contributors to ensure quality of the pull requests before merging.
-It is typical for there to be several back-and-fourth communications with these `ruleset` maintainers before a PR is in a good shape to merge.
+It is typical for there to be several back-and-forth communications with these `ruleset` maintainers before a PR is in a good shape to merge.
 Please be patient and respectful, the maintainers are donating their time for no benefit other than the satisfaction of making the web more secure.
 They are under no obligation to merge your request, and may reject it if it is impossible to ensure quality.

 These volunteers are currently: @gloomy-ghost, @J0WI, and @jeremyn.
 Please use tagging sparingly.